alexander-n8hgeg5e/dotfiles/README.md

 # dotfiles

-vim config needs patched vim version. see my-portage-repo
+My vim config needs patched vim version.
+See my-portage-repo, there are the patches: git@github.com:alexander-n8hgeg5e/my-portage-repo.git

-I run v0.3.1
+I run neovim v0.3.1 from there.